philamp/jellygrail/README.md

 - ✨ Almost fully automatized Jellyfin configuration (except login/password) and scan triggering:
-  - New items detection for Real-Debrid and local files (with rd_api_py and pyinotify), triggering JF or PLEX library refresh.
+  - New items detection for Real-Debrid and local files (with rd_api_py and pyinotify), triggering Jellyfin or PLEX library refresh.
 (Jellyfin can also be disabled if another or no media center used).

 - ✨ Can be used without any media center while keeping some practicality:
-  - Nice "scrapper-less/offline" file renamer for movies (https://github.com/platelminto/parse-torrent-title - accurate 99,8% of the time for movies, and not accurate for shows with a year as name) This improves plain filesystem browsing.
+  - "scrapper-less/offline-mode" filename cleaner for movies (https://github.com/platelminto/parse-torrent-title - accurate 99,8%).
+This improves filesystem browsing.
   - Movie variants merged into common folder when possible (with https://github.com/seatgeek/thefuzz).
   - Virtual folder can be shared on your local network through any protocol since it's like a regular file-system (+ WebDAV nginx server included on port 8085).
   - Every storage is merged into this unique virtual folder (with my BindFS fork: https://github.com/philamp/bindfs_jelly)